 The big idea is that a Shed is a friendly, and inclusive place to talk about the issues and experiences that affect our lives; build new social networks and friendships; and share our skills.
 It’s well known that a sense of purpose and social activity has a very positive effect on health and well-being in later life.
 By working ‘shoulder to shoulder’ we aim to reduce social isolation and promote active and healthy lifestyles in later life.

-Sheds are intentionally informal in approach and welcome men (and some women) from all walks of life – whether from manual or knowledge working backgrounds - including those who can be the hardest to reach.
+Sheds are intentionally informal in approach and welcome men (and some women) from all walks of life – whatever their working backgrounds - including those who can be the hardest to reach.

 We’ve taken on a number of practical projects around Romsey and enjoy working for the benefit of the community.
 We’ve made planters, fixed shelves, decorated rooms, and repaired play equipment for various local organisations that help the young, old and families.
 We’ve helped at the Mayor’s picnic, the relay marathon and other community events.
 We run a monthly RepairShed where people bring in small items for for repair.
 So far some 100 people brought in around 150 items - and we've repaired 85% of them.
 RepairShed is on the first Saturday in each month starting again on October 5th.
 Please for a list of recent projects.
 And we also have active social events such as bowling, fishing and walking football.